By: Charles R. Lipcon

 Our Award-Winning Maritime Law Firm Demands Maximum Compensation and Protects Seafarer’s Rights

-Having four of our lawyers be selected as “Best Lawyers” ® and our firm chosen as one of the “Best Law Firms” ® by US News & World Report annually since 2016, our seafarer’s rights attorneys at Lipcon, Margulies & Winkleman, P.A. have extensive knowledge of maritime injury laws, the Jones Act, and seamen’s rights.
-As a top-rated litigation law firm, our team has the unique training and experience you need to demand justice.
+Having 5 of our lawyers be selected as “Best Lawyers” ® and our firm chosen as one of the “Best Law Firms” ® by US News & World Report annually since 2016, our seafarer’s rights attorneys at Lipcon, Margulies & Winkleman, P.A. have extensive knowledge of maritime injury laws, the Jones Act, and seamen’s rights.
+Several of our maritime attorneys appear often as expert guests on maritime and personal injury laws, including hotel, resort, and cruise ship accident cases.
+As a top-rated maritime law firm, our team has the unique training and experience seafarers need to demand justice.
 Let us put our wealth of knowledge and experience to work for you.